 Long-Range Radars are, by definition, capable of detecting and tracking threats at very long distances.
 While this is crucial for maintaining an accurate and up-to-date Recognised Air Picture (RAP), anything behind masks remains undetected.
 Such a surveillance gap could prove critical to Airspace Protection.

-Many Command and Control (C2) centres therefore also rely on Mid-Range Radars to fill this gap or take on this role.
+Many Command and Control (C2) centres therefore also rely on Medium-Range Radars to fill this gap or take on this role.

 Fast track from surveillance to air defence